 \subsection{Dynamic Stage}

-To learn deformation in the dynamic stage, we use zeroscope guidance~\cite{zeroscope} for the main paper, where we render $24$-frame videos of resolution $144\times80$.
-We found our method to also work well with modelscope guidance~\cite{modelscope}, in which case we rendered videos of $64\times64$ for the first $7000$ iterations and then upsample to $256\times256$.
-We use a guidance scale of $100$ for both zeroscope and modelscope guidance, and gradually decrease the time step used for the SDS loss~\cite{poole2022dreamfusion} from $[0.99, 0.99]$ to $[0.2, 0.5]$.
+To learn deformation in the dynamic stage, we use guidance from the Zeroscope video diffusion model~\cite{zeroscope}, where we render $24$-frame videos of resolution $144\times80$.
+We found our method to also work well with guidance from the Modelscope video diffusion model~\cite{modelscope}, in which case we rendered videos of resolution $64\times64$ for the first $7000$ iterations and then upsample to $256\times256$.
+We use a guidance scale of $100$ for both Zeroscope and Modelscope guidance, and gradually decrease the time step used for the SDS loss~\cite{poole2022dreamfusion} from $[0.99, 0.99]$ to $[0.2, 0.5]$.

-In the dynamic stage, we optimize the deformation parameters with an AdamW~\cite{loshchilov2017adamw} optimizer with learning rate $0.001$ and $\beta=[0.9, 0.99]$.
+In the dynamic stage, we optimize the deformation parameters with an AdamW~\cite{loshchilov2017adamw} optimizer with learning a rate of $0.001$ and $\beta=[0.9, 0.99]$.
 We train the deformation network for $10000$ iterations on a NVIDIA A100 or RTX A6000 GPU.
 We start by using the first $4$ levels of the multi-resolution features, and gradually include the higher resolution features, adding $1$ level every $500$ iterations.
-The dynamic stage takes $9$ hours for zeroscope, and $6$ hours for modelscope due to the lower inference resolution of the diffusion model.
+The dynamic stage takes $9$ hours for Zeroscope, and $6$ hours for Modelscope due to the lower inference resolution of the diffusion model.